inteshar/funtype-typing-practice/README.md

 - **State Management**:

-  - `score`: Tracks the number of correct and wrong attempts.
+  - `score`: Tracks the number of correct and incorrect attempts.
   - `streak`: Keeps count of consecutive correct entries.
-  - `timeLimit`: Defines the time window to type the number.
+  - `timeLimit`: Defines the time window to type each number or word.
   - `isPlaying`: Toggles the game state (active/inactive).
   - `showSettings`: Controls the visibility of the settings menu.
+  - `mode`: Switches between **Word Typing** and **Number Typing** modes.

 - **Game Flow**:

-  - The game generates random 4-digit numbers.
+  - The game generates either random **numbers** or **words** for users to type.
-  - Users must type the number before it changes.
+  - Users must type the displayed number or word before it changes.
-  - The app calculates the accuracy based on correct/incorrect inputs.
+  - The app calculates **accuracy** based on the correct and incorrect entries.
-  - Feedback ("Correct!" or "Incorrect!") is shown after each input.
+  - Feedback ("**Correct!**" or "**Incorrect!**") is shown after each input.
+  - Users can switch between modes at any time.

 - **Settings**:
-  - Players can adjust the time limit for the number display (options: 0.5s, 1s, 1.5s, 2s, or 3s).
+  - Players can adjust the **time limit** for the number or word display (options: 0.5s, 1s, 1.5s, 2s, or 3s).
+  - The app also provides settings to switch between **Number Typing** and **Word Typing** modes.

+## Contributing

+We welcome contributions to make FunType even better!
+If you'd like to contribute, feel free to fork the repo and submit a pull request.